"They told us to pack our cases and expect to be away for some time"

 Guest Blogger: Claire

 At the beginning of May 2018, Oscar became unwell and the GP sent us to the local hospital with no obvious sign of infection.
 There we were given general antibiotics and sent home.
-Oscar improved, but later on that month he became quite lethargic, not the energetic 2 year old boy he once was.
+Oscar improved, but later on that month he became quite lethargic, not the energetic two-year-old boy he once was.
 He also started to have a funny complexion.

 We took him back to the GP who said that Oscar should have a blood test, so we were sent to the Children’s Ward.
 The results showed worrying levels and we were sent to Southampton Hospital for further tests.
 They told us to pack our cases and expect to be away for some time.